CelliesProjects/FFatSensor/README.md

 ESP32 Arduino IDE library for managing OneWire DS18B20 temperature sensors.

 #### An easy interface for OneWire DS18B20 sensors.
-- `logger.startSensors( 3, 5 )` Max 3 sensors on GPIO 5 are scanned and running.
+- `logger.startSensors( 3, 5 )` Starts max 3 sensors on GPIO 5 that are scanned and updated every 750ms.
-- `logger.sensorCount()` Gives the number of sensors connected.
+- `logger.sensorCount()` Gives the number of sensors actually connected.
-- `logger.getSensorTemp( 0 )`
-Gives a temperature reading from the first sensor.
+- `logger.getSensorTemp( 0 )` Gives a temperature reading from the first sensor.

 #### With easy temperature logging to FFat.
 - `sensor.startTempLogging( 180 )` Starts temperature logging to FFat every 180 seconds.